dpharris/OlcbRefresh/README.md

 It is meant to simplify and extend the Arduino code.

 ## Changes:
 1. Added support for multiple processors: Arduino, Teensy, Tiva.
     Each set of libraries specific to a CAN-processor are in a separate directory.
     The set used is automatically selected in the processor.h file.
-2. To speed up eventID processing, it uses Index[]'s to allow eventID's to be sorted and searched.
+2. To speed up eventID processing, Index[]s are used sort eventID's and enable faster searches.
 3. Simplified the definition of CDI/xml for the node, by making a struct{} that parallels the xml structure, see the example below.

 e.g.: CDI/Memory: